Ranking and Selection with Covariates for Personalized Decision Making: Numerical Experiments

-Fourth, as the number of alternative $k$ increases, which corresponds to Problems \texttt{(1)}, \texttt{(0)}, and \texttt{(2)}, the sample size allocated to each alternative on average (measured by the ratio of the total sample size reported in the tables to $k$) increases as well.
+Third, as the number of alternative $k$ increases, which corresponds to Problems \texttt{(1)}, \texttt{(0)}, and \texttt{(2)}, the sample size allocated to each alternative on average (measured by the ratio of the total sample size to $k$) increases as well.
 This is caused by the increase in the constant $h$ as $k$ increases.
-Notice that the sample size required for alternative $i$ in Procedure {\FDHom} is $N_i =\max\{\lceil h^2S_i^2/\delta^2\rceil, n_0\}$.
+Notice that the sample size required for alternative $i$ on one design point in Procedure TS is $N_i =\max\{\lceil h^2S_i^2/\delta^2\rceil, n_0\}$.
 Thus, a larger $h$ means a larger $N_i$.
-A similar argument holds for Procedure {\FDHet} as well.
+A similar argument holds for Procedure TS$^+$ as well.
 This suggests that as $k$ increases, each alternative must be estimated more accurately in order to differentiate them.

-Last, the numerical results for Problems \texttt{(4)} and \texttt{(5)} are almost identical.
-In particular, the value of $h$ is identical for both problems, because the equations that determine $h$ (i.e., equations \eqref{eq-geth}, \eqref{eq-geth-min}, \eqref{eq-geth2}, and \eqref{eq-geth2-min}) do not depend on the configuration of the variances.
-Then, since the sum of the variances is the same for both problems, the total sample size which is approximately proportional to $h^2$ times the sum of the variances is almost the same for both problems.
+Fourth, the numerical results of Problems \texttt{(4)} and \texttt{(5)} are almost identical.
+In particular, the value of $h$ is identical for both problems, because the equations that determine $h$ (Equation \eqref{eq-geth}) and $\hhet$ (Equation \eqref{eq-geth2}) do not depend on the configuration of the variances.
+Then, as the sum of the variances is the same for both problems, the total sample size that is approximately proportional to $h^2$ times the sum of the variances is almost the same for both problems.

+Last, the results for Problems \texttt{(10)}--\texttt{(12)} are also as expected.
+They show that both Procedure TS and Procedure TS$^+$ can be used to handle relatively large-scale problems.
+Note that $h$ and $h_{\mathrm{Het}}$, the key quantities for determining the second-stage sample size of the two procedures, respectively, can be computed via Monte Carlo method or the stochastic approximation method; see further discussion in \S\hyperlink{EC.2}{EC.2}.
+Therefore, the computational requirement for determining the two quantities, and thus the total sample size as well as the sample allocation is negligible relative to the expenses of running the simulation model.